ariel1985/docker-tomcat/README.md

 # docker-tomcat
-A basic tutorial on running a web app on Tomcat using Docker
+A basic tutorial on running a web app on Tomcat using Docker Tomcat is a Java web server

-# Steps to run Tomcat Java web server on Docker
+# Steps to run Tomcat based sample website on Docker

 Install [Docker](https://docs.docker.com/install/).